VALENTINA STAVROU, MD VISION CARE • FACIAL AESTHETICS • DRY EYE OPHTHALMOLOGIST | ΧΕΙΡΟΥΡΓΟΣ ΟΦΘΑΛΜΙΑΤΡΟΣ

 Some retinal conditions can cause sudden visual symptoms, including retinal detachment, bleeding within the eye, or disorders affecting the macula.

 Because the retina is essential for sight, these conditions require timely assessment.
-You can read more about retinal evaluation on the Retinal Care & Injections page.
+You can read more about retinal evaluation on the Retina Care page.

 Other possible causes